i2y/hyperway/README.md

 - Supports gRPC (Protobuf), Connect RPC (both Protobuf and JSON), gRPC-Web, and JSON-RPC 2.0
 - Automatically generates OpenAPI 3.0 documentation at `/openapi.json`
 - Maintains wire compatibility with standard clients for all protocols
-- Supports unary and server-streaming RPCs
+- Supports all RPC types: unary, server-streaming, client-streaming, and bidirectional streaming
 - Handles both HTTP/1.1 and HTTP/2 (with h2c support)

 ## 📊 Performance